Guy Laliberté: Awards and honours

-In 1997, Laliberté received the National Order of Quebec, the highest distinction awarded by the Government of Quebec.
-In 2001, he was named a Great Montrealer by the Académie des Grands Montréalais.
+In 1997, Laliberté was appointed Knight of the National Order of Quebec (CQ).

+In 2001, he was named a Great Montrealer by the Académie des Grands Montréalais, and received the Queen Elizabeth II Golden Jubilee Medal in 2002.
 In 2003, he was honored by the Condé Nast group as part of the Never Follow Program, a tribute to creators and innovators.

-In 2004, he received the Order of Canada, the highest distinction in the country, from the Governor General of Canada.
+In the 2004 Canadian honours, he was appointed Officer of the Order of Canada (OC) by the Governor General of Canada.
 The same year, he was recognized by Time magazine as one of the 100 most influential people in the world.

 In 2006, Laliberté won the Ernst & Young Entrepreneur of the Year award for all three levels: Quebec, Canada and international.
 In 2007, he was named Ernst & Young World Entrepreneur Of The Year.

 Université Laval (Québec) awarded him an honorary doctorate in 2008.
 On 22 November 2010, he and Cirque du Soleil were honoured with the 2,424th star on the Hollywood Walk of Fame.
+Laliberté received the Queen Elizabeth II Diamond Jubilee Medal in 2012.